 - A database view helps limit data access to specific users.
 You may not want a subset of sensitive data can be queryable by all users.
 You can use a database view to expose only non-sensitive data to a specific group of users.

 - A database view provides extra security layer.
 Security is a vital part of any relational database management system.
-The database view provides extra security for a database management system.
+The database view offers additional protection for a database management system.
 The database view allows you to create the read-only view to expose read-only data to specific users.
 Users can only retrieve data in read-only view but cannot update it.

 - A database view enables computed columns.
 A database table should not have calculated columns however a database view should.
 Suppose in the